vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

     You can also test routing by using `traceroute [IP_ADDRESS]` (`tracert` on Windows) to see which gateway serves the initial hop.
-This uses ICMP ECHO by default; consult the `man` page for your version of `traceroute` to find options that enable TCP- or UDP-based traceroute.
+This uses ICMP ECHO by default; consult the `man` page for your version of `traceroute` to find options that enable TCP- or UDP-based `traceroute`.

 3. **Firewall** - Generally there are firewall rules preventing access to resources.